Free Buyers Guide

 For more information on solar installation, you might want to check out the following article titled, How Does Your Roof Affect Your Installation?

 You can use a ground mount system, where panels are fixed to the ground using poles or footings.
-However, roof mount solar is cost-effective and doesn’t take up valuable real estate in on your property.
+However, roof mount solar is cost-effective and doesn’t take up valuable real estate on your property.

 These key components make up the solar mounting system: